google-deepmind/levintreesearch_cm/README.md

 machine.

 *Note for Linux users:*
+Right click then `Save as...` and save the file in your `Downloads` folder.
-Run `sudo sh racket-….sh` then reply `y` to the first question (unix-like distribution) then press Enter for all subsequent questions.
+Then in a terminal, do `cd Downloads` then `sudo sh racket-….sh` then reply `y` to the first question (unix-like distribution) then press Enter for all subsequent questions.

 *Note for Windows Windows and MacOS users:*
 [configure the PATH environment variable](https://github.com/racket/racket/wiki/Configure-Command-Line-for-Racket)